nikita-re/PS-UIP/README.md

   depends on adequate covariate overlap.
 - Weighted binary-endpoint standard errors are approximate.
 - The simulations include negative-drift stress settings, including scenario S3.
-  PS-UIP reduces sensitivity to conflict but does not claim uniform type-I error control under arbitrary outcome drift.

-## License and citation
+## License

 The code is released under the MIT License.
-Citation metadata are provided in `CITATION.cff`.